 RISE scholars will be awarded a $400 stipend upon successful completion of the program.

 Who: Underrepresented high school students in the 11th grade (entering 12th grade in the fall) who have a cumulative GPA of at least 3.2 (non-weighted), are taking/have taken science and math courses, and are interested in a science career.

-Application deadline: April 1, 2019.
-Students will be notified the week of April 22 of their acceptance into the program.
+Application deadline: Friday, April 16, 2021.
+Students are notified toward the end of April of their acceptance into the program.